OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 * Law of Identity, A is A. Everything is the same as itself.
 * The Law of Noncontradiction, NOT ( A and not A) - Nothing can both exist and not exist at the same time and in the same respect; or no statement can be both true and false.
-* Law of Excluded Middle, EITHER (A or not A) - Something either exists or doesn’t exists; or every statement is either true or false.
+* Law of Excluded Middle, EITHER (A or not A) - Something either exists or doesn’t exists, or every statement is either true or false.

 This reasoning process is often called syllogism (“conclusion, inference”), that is when you apply deductive reasoning to arrive at a conclusion based on two or more propositions that are asserted or assumed to be true.

 The syllogism is basically one conclusion based on prepositions.

 When talking about syllogism, the most common example is the one given by Socrates.

 All men are mortal.
 Socrates is a man.
 Therefore, Socrates is mortal.

 Each syllogism consists of three parts:

 Major premise
 Minor premise
 Conclusion

 Each part is a categorical proposition, and each categorical proposition contains two categorical terms.
 Each of the premises has one term in common with the conclusion: in a major premise, this is the major term, in a minor premise, this is the minor term.
 This is also called singular terms.

 Major premise: All men are mortal.
 Minor premise: Socrates is a man.
 Conclusion: Therefore, Socrates is mortal.